-Wrongful Refusal to Pay Claims
+Wrongful Denials: Refusal to Pay Claims

 By employing such tactics, insurance companies know that many claimants will simply give up, either unaware of their legal rights or reluctant to consult an attorney.
 Or they may convince an unrepresented claimant to settle for pennies on the dollar.

-If you need help in collecting life insurance funds, we have the litigation experience to help you prevail against the insurance company.
-Please contact us for a free legal review of your claim.
+If you need help in collecting life insurance funds, we have the litigation experience to help you prevail against big insurance companies.

 Consultations are free and confidential.